NajiElKotob/Awesome-Git/Git-Commit-Messages-Samples.md

 * Set the stage for [ProjectName] development
 * Initiate [ProjectName] with default configurations

+## Implemented a new page in your project
+* Implemented new page layout and functionality
+* Added new page to the application
+* Introduced a fresh page with associated features
+* Created and set up new page view
+* Incorporated new page into the project
+* Added a new user interface page
+* Established new page with respective routes/paths
+* Expanded app with a new page implementation
+* Bootstrapped new page and its components
+* Developed and integrated new page view

 ## General update commit message suggestions
 * Update various components for optimization
 * General improvements and bug fixes